marmelab/liMonade/Readme.md

     -> Identity<Maybe<null>>;
 ```
 - maybe.traverse: map a function returning an applicative and then swap the applicative with the maybe.
-If the maybe hold nothing, an Apllicative<Maybe<nothing>> will be returned
+If the maybe holds nothing, an Apllicative<Maybe<nothing>> is returned
 ```ts
 /*
  * Maybe<Applicative<A>>.traverse(